 With the rush of the blood, the impurities are also flushed.
 Your skin is cleaned, exfoliated and skin complexion and skin tone improves.
-You will also notice best blush color after taking a cold water swim.
+You will also notice the best blush color after taking a cold water swim.

 10. Increases libido

-We hope this article on health benefits of swimming in winter has disembroiled all your related queries.
+We hope this article on the health benefits of swimming in winter has disembroiled all your related queries.

 If you are enjoying outdoor winter swimming in the sea, you need to follow some safety tips.

-While getting in do not jump into the water at once but divide getting in into five stages.
+While getting in do not jump into the water at once but divide getting it into five stages.
 First dip your knees, wait for a few seconds than wade your middle body and when you reach your comfort slide so that the water is over your chest.
 Before starting swimming give your heart a couple of beat time and then dive in.
 When you are in the water take breath calmly.